List of United States Navy aircraft wings: Carrier Air Groups 1 September 1948 to 20 December 1963

 Two letter tail codes with a first letter "A" denote Atlantic Fleet airwings, while "N" denotes Pacific Fleet airwings.

 Carrier Air Wings 20 December 1963 to present

 On 20 December 1963 there were fifteen Carrier Air Groups (CVG) and two Readiness Carrier Air Groups (RCVG) in existence and on that day they were all redesignated Carrier Air Wings (CVW) and Readiness Carrier Air Wings (RCVW).
-Eight of those seventeen wings are still active and are listed at the top of this article in the "Current Carrier Air Wings" section.
+Eight of those seventeen wings are still active and are listed at the top of this article in the "Current Carrier Air Wings" section, the other nine have been disestablished or deactivated and are listed in the table below.

 Carrier Air Groups redesignated to Carrier Air Wings on 20 December 1963.
 Listed below are the nine of seventeen CVGs/RCVGs redesignated CVWs/RCVWs on 20 December 1963 which were ultimately disestablished.